 Best Time For Fishing In Panama

-When the Pacific Sardines aka California pilchard or Sadinops sagax caerulea commonly.
-(The fisherman will have to match his popper, stickbait or plug or go fishless.)
+- When the Pacific Sardines, aka California pilchard or Sadinops sagax caerulea commonly.
+(The fisherman will have to match his popper, stickbait, plug or go fishless.)

-Here in Panama their are only 2 seasons (dry and wet) Summer season or (dry season) runs from December to April, May through November you will encounter typical tropical showers with October being the wettest.
+Here in Panama there are only two seasons, dry and wet.
+Summer season (dry season) runs from December to April, May through November you will encounter typical tropical showers, wet season, with October being the wettest.

-CFP Tip- When looking at the tide charts always look for a high tide from 10:30 AM to 2:00 PM.
+CFP Tip: When looking at the tide charts, always look for a high tide from 10:30 AM to 2:00 PM.
 This will give you two tides during the day to fish (high and Low.
-Make sure your your tide is between 12 and 15 feet during this time.
-Should you have an questions regarding our Panama Tides feel free to contact us.
+Make sure your tide is between 12 and 15 feet during this time.
+Should you have any questions regarding Panama Tides feel free to contact us.

 Scientific name: Istiompax indica

 The black marlin is a species of marlin found in tropical and subtropical areas of the Indian and Pacific Oceans.
 With a maximum published length of 4.65 m (15.3 ft) and weight of 750 kg (1,650 lb), it is one of the largest marlins and also one of the largest bony fish.
 This marlin is one of the fastest fish, with speeds of up to 129 km/h (80 mph) as estimated from the speed that hooked marlins are able to unwind fishing line.
 Compared to striped or white marlins and sailfish, black marlins are more solid than their blue counterparts.
 They have a shorter bill and a rounder and lower dorsal fin.
 Black marlin may be distinguished from all other marlin species by their rigid pectoral fins, which, especially from a weight of around 150 lb (75 kg) or so, are unable to be pressed flat against their sides.

 Scientific name: Istiophorus platypterus